 An intergovernmental body of the United Nations dedicated to researching and advancing knowledge of climate change.
 Internationally regarded as the leading scientific authority on climate change, and the author of reports that advise policymakers on the impacts of, and solutions to, climate change.

-Landscape Approaches involve a collaboration of stakeholders within a physical landscape to advance shared sustainability goals and reconcile and optimize multiple social, economic, and environmental objectives across multiple economic sectors and land uses.
-They are implemented through processes of integrated landscape management, convening diverse stakeholders to develop and implement land-use plans, policies, investments and other interventions.
+A landscape approach is a place-based management approach that involves stakeholders collaborating in a landscape to advance shared sustainability goals and build resilience.
+It aims to reconcile and optimize social, economic and environmental objectives across many economic sectors and land uses.
+Such approaches are implemented through land-use plans, policies, initiatives, long-term investments and other interventions.

-Jurisdictional Approaches are a type of landscape approach to advance shared sustainability goals where the landscape is defined by administrative boundaries of subnational governments and the approach is implemented with a high level of government involvement.
+Jurisdictional approaches differ in that they are aimed at advancing shared sustainability goals in landscapes defined by administrative boundaries of subnational governments.
+Also, this approach is implemented with a high level of government involvement compared to landscape approaches.